brian14708/wh-briefings/statements-releases/2021-11/2021-11-24-statement-from-president-joe-biden.md

 modified_time: 2021-11-24 14:41:22-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/24/statement-from-president-joe-biden/
 published_time: 2021-11-24 14:41:21-05:00
-title: Statement from President Joe Biden
+title: "Statement from President Joe\_Biden"
 ---

 Ahmaud Arbery’s killing – witnessed by the world on video – is a